LilaShiba/oopCapstone2023/README.md

 ## Getting Started 🏁

 1. **Create a new Java project** in repl.it.
 Find the project named tech-demo-final, you can copy/paste your current project code here or use this time to start with a new idea! 🤖
 2. **Choose a theme** for your tech demo.
-It can be anything you like, such as a zoo, a school, a video game, or even a magical world!
+It can be anything you like, such as a zoo, a school, a video game, or even a simulated world!
 You may also build off of the in-class coding examples, e.g., Star Wars game and the deck of cards 🦁🏫🎮🧙
 3. **Design classes** that represent the different components of your theme, using the OOP concepts you've learned. 🏗

 # Demonstrating OOP Concepts 🔍